The ongoing problem with solar retailers

 How retailers work

 These retailers go above and beyond to win the work.
-Doorknockers, cold-callers, marketing campaigns, SEO experts etc. They hunt in packs and target suburbs and area codes at any given time and even target the elderly communities with their pushy sales tactics.
-They’ll do everything they can to lock in that first appointment and once they do, you’ll be left to deal with a trained solar salesman who is working purely off commission.
+Doorknockers, cold-callers, marketing campaigns, SEO experts etc. They send sales-reps to hunt in packs and target suburbs and area codes at any given time and even target the elderly communities with their pushy sales tactics.
+They’ll do everything they can to lock in that first appointment and once they do, you’ll be left to deal with a “trained solar salesman” who is working purely on commission.

-Reckon someone working off commission is trying to find a solution suitable for your needs or do you think they’ll try and upsell you something you don’t need to better themselves off?
+Reckon someone working on commission is trying to find a solution suitable for your needs or do you think they’ll try and upsell you something you don’t need to better themselves off?

 Hence the reason they’ll force particular brands down your throat which only really benefits the cashflow in their own pocket.

-Once you’ve signed on the dotted line, said retailer will start the next mission by reaching out to a smaller sub-contractor in your area in order for them to complete the works.
+Once you’ve signed on the dotted line, said retailer will start the next mission by reaching out to a smaller sub-contractor in your area in order for them to complete the work.

 That’s right!
 They care about your needs soooo much that they’re then hiring another company to do the work.
 Baffling.